 There may only be a second driver or a second navigator nominated in the crew, but not both.
-Refer SSR 300 [v] c)

-- b) The crew of two must be in the vehicle during a competitive section except when rendering assistance in terms of SSR 311.
+b) The crew of two must be in the vehicle during a competitive section except when rendering assistance in terms of SSR 311.
 If one of the crew is not in the vehicle whilst racing, the crew will be deemed to have retired.
-Refer SSR 307 [i] a) - Any competitor who will be in control of a vehicle during an event must be in possession of a valid provincial driver's licence for the type of vehicle entered.
-Refer GCR 172 [ii]. - This applies to ALL events held on or which traverse public roads.
-Provincial driver's licences must be presented at documentation. - c) Should the SR's permit a change of crew/vehicle (Refer GCR 99 [vii]), such change may be permitted prior to the crew having completed documentation. - d) Where the crew includes a second driver or second navigator, a crew change may only be made at the designated service point or before the start of the day's racing.
-The Clerk of the Course must be informed in writing prior to documentation when the change of driver or navigator is to take place. - A driver or navigator who completes only the qualifying race will not score any points. - A driver or navigator who completes both loops will score full points in both the class and overall championships.
-In [v] a) options [ii] or [iii], the driver or navigator who only completes one loop will score half points in both the class and overall championships. - e) A driver or navigator and/or second driver or navigator may only be nominated as the driver and/or second driver or navigator for one vehicle during an event. - [vi] All competitors must have submitted properly completed entry forms. - NOTE: For National Championship and National Non-Championship Events: - Entries must close not later than ten (10) days prior to the event and late entries must close not later than two (2) days prior to the event.
-Late entries will only be accepted on payment of twice the set entry fee and a list of late entries must be posted on the official notice board.
-The restriction of the number of entries must be equal between the categories.
-An entry will only be accepted when completed in full and proof of payment in full is supplied by the
+Refer SSR 307 [i] a)

+Any competitor who will be in control of a vehicle during an event must be in possession of a valid provincial driver's licence for the type of vehicle entered.
+Refer GCR 172 [ii].

+This applies to ALL events held on or which traverse public roads.
+Provincial driver's licences must be presented at documentation.

+- c) Should the SR's permit a change of crew/vehicle (Refer GCR 99 [vii]), such change may be permitted prior to the crew having completed documentation. - d) Where the crew includes a second driver or second navigator, a crew change may only be made at the designated service point or before the start of the day's racing.
+The Clerk of the Course must be informed in A driver or navigator who completes only the qualifying race will not score any points.
+A driver or navigator who completes both loops will score full points in both the class and overall championships.
+Options [ii] or [iii]: The driver or navigator who only completes one loop will score half points in both the e) A driver or navigator and/or second driver or navigator may only be nominated as the driver and/or second driver or navigator for one vehicle during an event.